 HVWP expanded its mission to serve all veterans, recognizing the need all veterans have to heal and started accepting online submissions through the website.
 The headquarters moved from an office on the Kansas side of Kansas City’s state line to space in Missouri.
 In the fall of 2015, the name changed to Veterans Voices Writing Project to accurately reflect the expanded mission.

-A part-time professional administrator manages the headquarters office while an all-volunteer staff produces the Veterans’ Voices magazine every March, July and October.
+A part-time professional administrator manages the headquarters office while an all-volunteer staff produces the Veterans’ Voices magazine every Spring, Summer and Fall.
 The VVWP board of directors oversees publication of Veterans’ Voices and is responsible for raising funds to finance the organization and publish the magazine.
-Register to Submit an Article Online
+Register to Submit Online